yazi-rs/yazi-rs.github.io/docs/image-preview.md

 If the image shows properly when using Überzug++ independently, but not when used with Yazi, please create a bug report with:

-- The contents of `~/.local/state/yazi/yazi.log`
+- The contents of your log file.
-- The contents of `/tmp/ueberzugpp-$USER.log`
+- The contents of `/tmp/ueberzugpp-$USER.log`.
-- A GIF demonstration of the above steps
+- A GIF demonstration of the above steps.